openmobilityfoundation/mobility-data-specification/policy-author/README.md

 Payload: a new Policy object, without a `policy_id`

-Returns: the Policy object on success, including a `policy_id`; a failure explanation on failure
+; a failure explanation on failure

 Response codes:

-- 201 - created
+- 201 - Created.
+Returns: the Policy object on success, including a `policy_id` and a `version` indicating the current API version.
 - 400 - Policy does not conform to schema
-- 401 - unauthorized (if any auth issue)
+- 401 - Unauthorized (if any auth issue)
-- 500 - server error (hopefully doesn’t happen)
+- 500 - Server error (hopefully doesn’t happen)

 ### PUT /policies/{id}